-There is an increasing concern that the security of some classical cryptosystems will be compromised due to advances in quantum computing technologies.
-It is well known that quantum computers are capable of efficiently solving the mathematical problems underlying the most popular cryptosystems used nowadays, i.e., the integer factorization and discrete logarithm problems.
-A growing body of literature recognises the importance of postquantum cryptography, i.e., cryptographic constructions that remain secure even in the face of large quantum the underlying hardness assumptions are broken.
-Postquantum cryptographic primitives relevant for blockchain are mainly designed using lattice-based cryptography [28], multivariate cryptography [13], hash-based cryptography [6] and code-based cryptography [26].
-However, most of the developed primitives based on mathematical assumptions offer either signatures or public keys that are orders of magnitude bigger than the currently used ones [27].
-Solutions based on symmetric key primitives (e.g. hashbased cryptography) meet three important goals of postquantum cryptography: efficiency, confidence, and usability [6].
-Quantum-resistant symmetric cryptography is not significantly different from the current symmetric cryptography (only the key size needs to be doubled).
+Making blockchains post-quantum have received considerable attention due to the severe security impact in case the underlying hardness assumptions are broken.
+Post-quantum cryptographic primitives relevant for blockchain are mainly designed using latticebased cryptography [29], multivariate cryptography [11], hashbased cryptography [4] and code-based cryptography [27].
+However, most of the developed primitives based on mathematical assumptions offer either signatures or public keys that are orders of magnitude larger than the currently used ones [28].
+In contrast, solutions based on symmetric key primitives (e.g. hash-based cryptography) meet three important goals of post-quantum cryptography: efficiency, confidence, and usability [4].
+Quantum-safe symmetric cryptography is not significantly different from the current symmetric cryptography (only the key size needs to be doubled).
 Most of the fundamental symmetric primitives have been defined and standardized for decades hence boosting confidence in using them.
-The other aforementioned post-quantum candidates are relatively new and perhaps may be broken when more cryptanalytic efforts to attack them are undertaken [6].
+The other aforementioned post-quantum candidates are relatively new and perhaps may be broken when more cryptanalytic efforts to attack them are undertaken [4].
 Furthermore, symmetric primitives have been deployed widely and are ready for integration into various applications.